8 Best Homeowners Insurance Companies in Washington DC of 2023

 Scheduling personal property has the added benefit of reducing or even eliminating the deductible.

-Extra coverage is not just about increasing your policy limits to ensure your personal belongings are protected.
+Extra coverage is not just about increasing your policy limits to protect your personal belongings.

 Extra coverage also includes natural disasters and home issues that are excluded from the basic policy because they are often catastrophic in price to repair or replace, and an insurer doesn’t want to shoulder the responsibility.